coleifer/micawber/docs/getting_started.rst

 You can use helper functions to get a populated registry:

 * :py:func:`~micawber.providers.bootstrap_basic`
+* :py:func:`~micawber.providers.bootstrap_oembed` - uses oembed.com's official providers list.
 * :py:func:`~micawber.providers.bootstrap_embedly`
 * :py:func:`~micawber.providers.bootstrap_noembed`
-* :py:func:`~micawber.providers.bootstrap_oembedio`

-The ``bootstrap_embedly``, ``bootstrap_noembed`` and ``bootstrap_oembedio`` functions make a HTTP request to the API server asking for a list of supported providers, so you may experience some latency when using these helpers.
+The ``bootstrap_oembed``, ``bootstrap_embedly``, and ``bootstrap_noembed``
+functions make a HTTP request to the API server asking for a list of supported providers, so you may experience some latency when using these helpers.
 For most WSGI applications this will not be an issue, but if you'd like to speed it up I suggest fetching the results, storing them in the db or a file, and then pulling from there.

 More information can be found in the :py:class:`~micawber.providers.ProviderRegistry` API docs.